maddyhunk/MACHINE-LEARNING/README.md

-# MACHINE-LERANING
+# MACHINE-LERANING__REGRESSION

-my work on ML algo's.
+You can find my work on Regression here.